Pechenyice/bootstrap-repo-base/README.md

 Bootstrap features:
 - Next.js 13
-- React-query for GraphQL requests with codegen
+- Graphql and REST requests styles both (React-query for GraphQL requests with codegen and Axios for classic requests).
+Look at page.tsx for example

 ### Env init